abhinav25bce11385-dev/Vityarthi-Project/README.md

 Feel free to fork, improve, and submit a pull request!

-## License

-Free to use, modify, and share.
-Do whatever you want with it!

-## Acknowledgments

-Built with and curiosity about how telegraph operators communicated over a century ago.

----

 **Ready to start sending secret messages?** Download the code and start translating!